coolbeans201/GreatTechBlogPosts/README.md

 [Getting More from Your Team Health Checks](https://engineering.atspotify.com/2023/03/getting-more-from-your-team-health-checks/) - How to get the most out of your team health/pulse checks, something that's not done enough.

+[Data Platform Explained](https://engineering.atspotify.com/2024/04/data-platform-explained/) - A data platform at a company that handles data like Spotify is bound to be interesting.
+I look forward to the continuation of this series.

 ### Squarespace

 [Creating a Code Review Culture, Part 1: Organizations and Authors](https://engineering.squarespace.com/blog/2019/code-review-culture-part-1) - Good tips on how to more effectively put code together for review